-Dental bonding are an effective way to restore chipped, broken, discolored or crooked teeth.
+Dental bonding is an effective way to restore chipped, broken, discolored, or crooked teeth.
 The procedure involves applying a tooth-colored resin to your teeth and shaping it to match the surrounding ones.
 The resin is then activated or ‘cured’ to become hardened and polished.

 Usually, when people consider dental bonding, they want something attractive to fix minor cosmetic issues on small areas of teeth which:

 - Have gaps between them

 - Are crooked, chipped, or broken

 - Time efficient—they are generally quicker and less expensive than traditional veneers and crowns

 - Applied in one appointment—virtually all dental bonding treatments can be completed in one visit.
 There are no temporaries needed or waiting for lab technicians to create fittings or crowns